Skip to main content

 You always need permission from the headteacher if you want to take your child out of school during term time.
 You do this by completing an absence request form and giving it to the school in plenty of time.
 If you don’t the absence will be unauthorised.

-If your child has unauthorised absences from school, you will receive a warning about your child's unauthorised absences in writing and get a chance to talk to us about it.
-If your child has one more unauthorised absence within 15 days of you receiving the letter, we can issue a penalty notice.
+If your child has unauthorised absences from school, you will received a ‘Notice to Improve.’
+This gives you a period up to six weeks to improve things.
+If your child has more than 2 days of unauthorised absence during that time, we can issue a penalty notice without further warning.

-• your child is found during a truancy sweep and the absence hasn't been authorised by the school, and there are already 8 previous unauthorised absences
+• your child is found during a truancy sweep and the absence hasn't been authorised by the school

 • you repeatedly fail to provide the school or our Inclusion, Attendance and Welfare Service reasons for your child's absences (this includes ignoring our attempts to contact you)